MiniWilford/it3048c-scripts/final_project/README.md

 If the message is failed due to any closed connection, or wrong typed smtp server name, then the error will be printed in the console / GUI displaying the root issue to what went wrong.

 ## Where is the data coming from?
 An API is being utilized to retrieve weather data from https://WeatherAPI.com and is limited to 1 million requests monthly.
+As well as open libraries utilized such as `os`, `requests`, and `tkinter`.

 ## Why is this useful?
 This is useful to utilize when needing to catch up with any older relatives or close friends by sending a personal email, as well as educational usage to learn the differences in temperature when it comes to geography.
-In addition to the prior reasonings as well, it enables
+In addition to the prior reasonings as well, it enables user's to become accustomed to their PC and check on their current storage issues or lack there-of.

 ## My Email won't send...?